How to build rapport through active listening How to build rapport...

 Christine

-Christine is the Key Accounts Specialist and is obsessed with animal vines.
+Christine is a Key Accounts Specialist and is obsessed with animal vines.

 Payments in a snap for every type of business